greg-js/arch-wiki-md-repo/wiki/_content/english/Wine.md

 Direct rendering is disabled, most likely your OpenGL drivers have not been installed correctly

 ```

-For 64-bit systems, additional [multilib](/index.php/Multilib "Multilib") packages are required.
-Please install the one that is listed in the *Multilib Package* column in the table in [Xorg#Driver installation](/index.php/Xorg#Driver_installation "Xorg").

 **Note:** You might need to restart X after having installed the correct library.